-- CV-estimates have a high degree of uncertainty (in the pivotal study it is more likely that you will be able to reproduce the PE, than the CV) - The smaller the size of the pilot, the more uncertain the outcome. - The more formulations you have tested, lesser degrees of freedom will result in worse estimates.
+•Estimated CV has a high degree of uncertainty (in the pivotal study it is more likely that you will be able to reproduce the PE, than the CV)

+- The smaller the size of the pilot, the more uncertain the outcome. - The more formulations you have tested, lesser degrees of freedom will result in worse estimates. - Remember: CV is an estimate not carved in stone!